• About

 Cooking in a tagine requires a little bit of experimenting until you understand how yours works.
 An unglazed clay tagine will cook a lot differently than a cast iron enameled tagine.
 For beginners who don’t want to spend a lot of time fussing with traditional clay tagines, it makes sense to opt for the glazed versions.
 These tend to be more expensive however you can use them to cook many different things with or without the lid.

 Those who want a more traditional tagine should look for an unglazed clay tagine.
 These are very easy to purchase in Morocco and make a great item to pick up if you’re visiting and want to bring something home.
-They also can be purchased abroad which is a good choice if you don’t want to carry the extra weight!
+They also can be purchased abroad which is a good choice if you don’t want to carry the extra weight.

 Where Can I Buy a Tagine Pot?

 As mentioned above, if you’re visiting Morocco this is the best place to buy a traditional tagine.
 You will see two different types of pots.
 One is painted on the exterior, and one is plain.
-You can not cook in the decorated tagines.

 Choosing a Tagine Pot for Cooking

-When you are shopping you should make sure to double check if the pot is able to be put on the stovetop and/or into the oven – this is especially the case when purchasing clay tagines.
+When you are shopping you should make sure to double-check if the pot is able to be put on the stovetop and/or into the oven – this is especially the case when purchasing clay tagines.

 If you are buying a tagine in Morocco you’ll also want to be aware that some do contain small levels of lead.
 The makers of the tagines are becoming aware of this and doing more and more to make sure that their tagines are safe however at the end of the day money becomes a factor.
-If you’re unsure you can purchase an at home lead test.
+If you’re unsure you can purchase an at-home lead test.
 You could even bring them along and check before you buy.

-Best Tagine Comparison Guide
+Best Moroccan Tagines Comparison Guide

-Large Unglazed Tagine
+Large Lead-Free Cooking Unglazed Tagine

 Description: This is an unglazed tagine imported from Morocco.
-It is lead free and 12″ wide.
+It is lead-free and 12″ wide.

-Best for: Intermediate to Advanced
+Best for Intermediate to Advanced

 Safe to Use In: Oven or Stovetop at LOW temperatures